dudewheresmycode/Extracast/README.md

 **Getting Started**

 If you want to contribute, or just tinker with the project, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.

-Then from your command line:
+To get started, open your terminal and enter:

 ```bash
   # Clone this repository